nedbat/django_coverage_plugin/README.rst

 v1.5.1a --- 2017-04-05
 ---------------------

 Validates support for Django version 1.11.
+Testing for new package maintainer Pamela McA'Nulty

 v1.5.0 --- 2017-02-23
 ---------------------